Buct0r/fullfetch/README.md

 ```

 # Customization
 You can customize pretty much every aspect of fullfetch.
-You can choose what to display, in wich order and what color should the parameters be displayed.
+You can choose what to display, in which order and what color should the parameters be displayed.
-de>go install</code> command, fullfetch uses an embedded version of the <code>config.json</code> file.
-If you
-By default, using the <co want to customize evrything run the command:
+<code>go install</code> command, fullfetch uses an embedded version of the <code>config.json</code> file.
+If you  want to customize everything run the command:
 ``` bash
 $ fullfetch --gen
 ```

-The file will be generated in the config directory for the system.
+By default, running the command <code>fullfetch --gen</code> will generate a <code>config.json</code> file in the config directory for the system.
+There you can customize.
+In case the file is set to read-only, just edit the file with sudo privilegies.

 Here there are all of the parameters you can customize: